scottfr/SystemsBook/11 Going Global/Going Global.md

 ![Figure 2.
 Completed control panel.](control_panel.png)

-The resulting completed webpage is as follows:
+The code for the completed webpage is provided below and a working version of the page may viewed at <http://BeyondConnectingTheDots.com/book/control-panel/>.

 ````html
 <html>